fatzh/blog/_posts/2016-07-10-Sudo-within-vim-to-write-file.md

 ```

 This way, when editing a read-only file, you can save your change by typing
-`:w!`.
+`:w!!`.
 You will be prompted to enter your credentials and the file will be
 reloaded.